 Once consumed, it dissolves in water and produces a gel-like substance.
 This helps slow down the rate of absorption of carbohydrates by your gut, and as a result gives way to a steady rise and fall in your blood sugar, rather than a sudden unhealthy spike.5

-Some good sources of soluble fiber include nuts, legumes, oats, vegetables, and some fruits like apples, oranges, and blueberries.
+Some good sources of soluble fiber include nuts, legumes, oats, vegetables, and some fruits like

 7. Drink More Water